 Craigslist

-Craigslist is a local classified ads platform where you can sell DVDs to buyers in your area, just like Facebook Marketplace.
-The process is simple: post an ad, negotiate and arrange for local pickup or delivery.
-Listing DVDs on Craigslist is quick and easy but be sure to communicate well.
-Respond to emails quickly as buyers prefer quick replies, ideally on the same day.
+Craigslist is a local classified ads platform where you can sell DVDs to buyers in your area, similar to Facebook Marketplace.
+For most categories, posting is typically free, and the workflow is simple: post an ad, negotiate, and arrange pickup.

 CeX